A new video series from ICAP explores the Power of PrEP.

-The videos looks at how PrEP has helped individuals from key populations in the Democratic Republic of Congo, Kenya, Nigeria, Mozambique, Guatemala, and Panamá stay healthy in the face of an elevated risk of contracting HIV.
+The videos looks at how PrEP has helped individuals from key populations in the Democratic Republic of Congo, Kenya, and Nigeria stay healthy in the face of an elevated risk of contracting HIV.

 PrEP (pre-exposure prophylaxis) is the use of medications to prevent the acquisition of HIV.
 PrEP can stop HIV from taking hold and spreading throughout the body.
 When taken daily, PrEP is highly effective for preventing HIV from sex or injection drug use.
 (PrEP is much less effective when it is not taken consistently.)
 Studies have shown that PrEP reduces the risk of getting HIV from sex by about 99% when taken daily.
 Among people who inject drugs, PrEP reduces the risk of getting HIV by at least 74% when taken daily.